itsmejatins/Terminal-based-file-explorer/Readme.md

 ### Other

 - Normal mode starts from the current directory.
 Home is the home of the machine.
-- Rename command works only for files and not for directories, because in PDF only files are to be renamed.
+- Rename command works only for files and not for directories.

 # How to run the application